GoogleChrome/web.dev/src/site/content/en/blog/predictive-prefetching/index.md

   - performance
 ---

-In my "[Faster Web Navigation with Predictive Prefetching](https://www.youtube.com/watch?v=0jB4YWgAxUo)" session at Google I/O 2019, I began by talking about optimizing web apps with code-splitting and the potential performance implications for subsequent page navigation.
+In my [Faster Web Navigation with Predictive Prefetching](https://www.youtube.com/watch?v=0jB4YWgAxUo) session at Google I/O 2019, I began by talking about optimizing web apps with code-splitting and the potential performance implications for subsequent page navigation.
 In the second part of the talk, I discussed how to improve navigation speed by using Guess.js to set up predictive prefetching:

 {% YouTube '0jB4YWgAxUo' %}